metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 }
 ```

-When the wallet is not eligible to mint it is helpful to disable the mint button and show the User the reason for it.
+When a wallet is not eligible to mint it is helpful to disable the mint button and show the user the reason for not being eligible to mint.
 E.g. a `Not enough SOL!` message.

 ## Guard Routes
 Certain Guards require specific instructions to be executed before minting can occur.
 These instructions create accounts that store data or provide proof of a wallet's eligibility to mint.
 The execution frequency of these instructions varies depending on the Guard type.